ljmorsillo/RomanNumerals/README.md

 Code to translate integers to Roman Numerals and vice versa.
 C# coding exercise, expanded.

-* [ ] Convert integer to Roman Numerals - as library
+* [ ] Convert integer to Roman Numerals - as library with test framework

 * [ ] Convert number in Roman Numerals to integer - as library